Archive for June, 2006

 To cut a long story short, Janet was making the point that Apple may have a closed music format but as long as consumers have no trouble with it, consumers have a choice to buy CDs instead, the market will decide what is best.

 Ah yes, the market.
 That all-knowing, all-seeing, all-singing, all-dancing market.
 It knows.
-In a perfect society with fully informed consumers who have true choices, the market knows.
-Elections would be marvellous with fully informed voters with true choices as well Read more »
+In a _perfect_ society with fully informed consumers who have _true_ choices, the market knows.
+Elections would be marvellous with fully informed voters with _true_ choices as well Read the rest of this entry »

 GreenFuel: Algae That Eats Your Pollution